ssuppe/pretty-good-montecarlo/README.md

 1) Go to Extensions > Apps Script
 1) Create two files (Code.gs and Util.gs).
 Copy/paste the code from the files in this repository into those two files respectively.
 1) Reload the spreadsheet.
 You should now have a menu item at the top called "Monte Carlo"
-1) Create your named ranges for inputs/outs as specified in the [demo spreadsheet](https://docs.google.com/spreadsheets/d/1tk-_XRlynu7NkyomjNsSYGbdB1qTGoSdjVB1ckgyl30/edit#gid=0), or as described below
+1) Create your named ranges for inputs/outputs as specified in the [demo spreadsheet](https://docs.google.com/spreadsheets/d/1tk-_XRlynu7NkyomjNsSYGbdB1qTGoSdjVB1ckgyl30/edit#gid=0), or as described below
-1) Make sure you don't have a sheet called "MC" (PCG expects a blank one when it runs a new model)
+1) Make sure you don't have a sheet called "MC" (PGMC expects a blank one when it runs a new model)
 1) Press Monte Carlo > Run
 1) Wait
 1) See your results on the "MC" sheet